isaaceindhoven/isaac-urls-differ/README.md

 ```

 # Defining URLs
-The comparison will use all URLs defined in all files in a profile's `/urls` folder.
+The comparison will use all .json URLs defined in all files in a profile's `/urls` folder.
 All files in that folder must be valid URL definition files.
-A valid file is a json file that contains an array `[...]` of URL definitions.
+A valid file is a file with the .json extension that contains an array `[...]` of URL definitions.

 There are two types of URL definitions that are used in two different situations: